polyseam/cndi/docs/walkthroughs/eks/cnpg-example.md

 ### and you are done! ⚡️

-# By following these steps, you now have a fully-configured 3-node Kubernetes cluster with a TLS-enabled PostgreSQL Database Cluster.
+By following these steps, you now have a fully-configured 3-node Kubernetes cluster with a TLS-enabled PostgreSQL Vector Database Cluster.
 This setup allows you to perform advanced semantic searches and ensures your data is stored securely.

-## and you are done! ⚡️

-You now have a fully-configured 3-node Kubernetes cluster with TLS-enabled Postgresql Database Cluster

 ## modifying the cluster! 🛠️